ScottChiuNYC/daily_challenge/README.md

 ![2023 Yearly Heatmap](yearly_heatmaps/2023.png?ts=10022025)
 ```

+## Behavior

+In the current implementation, the commit has to happen in the root of the target repository for the updated images to be staged.

 ## Contributing

 PRs welcome — especially for improving the hook manifest, docs, tests, or making the behavior configurable.